TheDarthFather/Magic-Halloween/README.md

 Download the ModelEngine plugin and copy the mobs from [here](https://github.com/TheDarthFather/Magic-Halloween/tree/main/dependences/modelengine/blueprints) to the plugin blueprints folder

 **3. LibDisquises** for mob disquises.

+**Unninstall**
+`mconfig example halloween remove`
+You may want to keep the RP after uninstall if your players got custom Halloween item/wands.